jenkins-x/jx-docs/content/getting-started/create-cluster.md

 ---

-To create a new Kubernetes cluster with Jenkins X installed then use the  [jx create cluster](/commands/jx_create_cluster) command:
+To create a new Kubernetes cluster with Jenkins X installed use the  [jx create cluster](/commands/jx_create_cluster) command:

     jx create cluster